-Each time you change the value in a context selector, the page refreshes to display the dimension values you select.
+Each time you change the value in a context selector, the page refreshes to display the dimension values you selected.

-You can configure context selectors to set a specific context for users, or select specific items to show in a context selector.
-This enables users to focus on the data that's relevant to them.
+You can configure context selectors to set a specific context, or select specific items to show in a context selector, to help your users focus on the data that's relevant to them.

-You must open your page in designer mode.
-Select Edit this page
+To edit cards, select Edit to open your page in designer mode.

-Context selectors display in the top right of a page.
+Page-level context selectors display in the top-right of a page.
 They only display if you add a grid or a card to your page that contains data from a dimension with multiple values.

 You can configure context selectors on the page or during card configuration for those cards that display the dimension.
 You can only configure synchronization for context selectors in the Card configuration panel.

-If your view has a list that contains a hierarchy on rows or columns, you can configure a hierarchy filter.
+If your view has a list that contains a hierarchy of rows or columns, you can configure a hierarchy filter.
 The list then displays as a context selector.

 Suppose you have a grid that uses the list Accounts on its rows.
 Accounts has a list of individual accounts at its lowest level, and each account has a location as its parent.
 Each location has a country area as a parent, and each country area has a country as a parent.
 The account Sport Power has the location Northeast as its parent, Northeast has US East as a parent, and US East has USA as a parent.

 The Accounts data grid uses the Accounts list in rows.
 If Accounts is enabled as a hierarchy filter, it displays as a context selector.
-This enables users to change selection between USA, if they want to see data for all the accounts in the USA, and Northeast, if they only want to see accounts in the Northeast.
+Users can change the selection to view data for all the accounts in either the USA, or the Northeast.

 As they change the selection, the grid updates to display only the data for the level in the hierarchy that the user selects.